Aleksandar1151/KalkulatorApp/README.md

-# KalkulatorApp
+# calculator-app

-KalkulatorApp is a simple Windows Forms application written in C# that provides a graphical calculator interface for performing basic arithmetic operations.
+calculator-app is a simple Windows Forms application written in C# that provides a graphical calculator interface for performing basic arithmetic operations.
 The application is designed with a clean and intuitive user interface, allowing quick and easy mathematical calculations.

 ## Features